-- The supervisor and at least two other committee members must be from your department and must be Graduate Studies Committee (GSC) members.
+- The supervisor and at least two other committee members must be members of your program's Graduate Studies Committee (GSC).

-- At least one committee member should be from outside your GSC.
+- At least one committee member must be from outside your GSC.

 - Some departments may require that more than four individuals serve on the dissertation or treatise committee.